SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Using the Java Client Driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-* Download Selenium RC from the SeleniumHQ `downloads page`_.
+* Download Selenium RC java client driver from the SeleniumHQ `downloads page`_.
-* Extract the file *selenium-java-client-driver.jar*.
+* Extract selenium-java-<version-number>.jar file
 * Open your desired Java IDE (Eclipse, NetBeans, IntelliJ, Netweaver, etc.)
-* Create a new project.
+* Create a java project.
-* Add the selenium-java-client-driver.jar files to your project as references.
+* Add the selenium-java-<version-number>.jar files to your project as references.
-* Add to your project classpath the file *selenium-java-client-driver.jar*.
+* Add to your project classpath the file selenium-java-<version-number>.jar.
 * From Selenium-IDE, export a script to a Java file and include it in your Java
   project, or write your Selenium test in Java using the selenium-java-client API.
   The API is presented later in this chapter.
 You can either use JUnit, or TestNg